 In England, appliances are exempted by publication on a list by the Secretary of State in accordance with changes made to sections 20 and 21 of the Clean Air Act 1993 by section 15 of the Deregulation Act 2015.
-Similarly in Scotland, appliances are exempted by publication on a list by Scottish Ministers under section 50 of the Regulatory Reform (Scotland) Act 2014.
+Similarly in Scotland, appliances are exempted by publication on a list by Scotlish Ministers under section 50 of the Regulatory Reform (Scotland) Act 2014.

 In Wales and Northern Ireland, these are authorised by regulations made by Welsh Ministers and by the Department of the Environment respectively.

-The Bewdley 3 has been recommended as suitable for use in smoke control areas when burning wood logs, when operated in accordance with these instructions and when fitted with a modification that prevents closure of the Secondary Air control beyond 34 mm Open.
+The Bewdley 3 has been recommended as suitable for use in smoke control areas when burning wood logs or Defra exempt smokeless fuel, when operated in accordance with these instructions and when fitted with a modification that prevents closure of the Secondary Air control beyond 34 mm Open.

-The Bewdley 5 has been recommended as suitable for use in smoke control areas when burning wood logs, when operated in accordance with these instructions and when fitted with a modification that prevents closure of the Secondary Air control beyond 35 mm Open.
+The Bewdley 5 has been recommended as suitable for use in smoke control areas when burning wood logs or Defra exempt smokeless fuel, when operated in accordance with these instructions and when fitted with a modification that prevents closure of the Secondary Air control beyond 35 mm Open.